-I was commissioned to work on the set design for the play Menarche, working with Bluesci, The Penthouse and Arts Council England and staged at Gorse Hill Studios.
+I was commissioned to work as creative producer and lead artist on the play Menarche, working with Bluesci a mental health and wellbeing charity, The Penthouse, and Arts Council England and staged at Gorse Hill Studios.

-working with the young people at Gorse Hill Studios.
-The set, dancing, drumming, martial arts and percussion was all developed during special one off workshops.
+We additionally worked with the young people at Gorse Hill Studios, as supporting cast and for the development of the stage set.
+The set, dancing, drumming, martial arts and percussion were all developed during special one off workshops.

 The set was minimal playing with projections, mirrors and lighting to create a stunning intimate atmospheric environment of the natural elements fire, water, air and earth.